ibigen/PHASEfilter/docs/how_to_use.rst

 .. important::
    By default, heterozygous and homozygous form are defined by AC info for each variant.
 If AC = 1 is heterozygous, > 1 is homozygous.
-GATK adds this info tags at each variant, Loss Of Hetrozygous (LOH) is only detected if the VCF file ad the AC info tag for each variant.
+GATK adds this info tags at each variant, Loss Of Heterozygous (LOH) is only detected if the VCF file has the AC info tag for each variant.

-Eighth possible files will be created after the commands ends.
+Eight possible files will be created after the commands ends.
 The outputs are from refrence A (ref1) to reference B (ref2), and from reference B (ref2) to reference A (ref1).

 -  report_[A]_to_[B].txt - has the statistics about the analysis;
 -  valid_[A]_to_[B].vcf.gz - has all variants that are not heterozygous between two references;